Opel Omega: Engines

 The engines were not a major departure from the Omega A, aside from the shift from Opel's own (outdated) 2.3-liter diesel to BMW's M51 turbocharged inline-six.
 Originally with the model code U25DT, this was updated to the Euro 2 compliant X25DT engine during 1996.

-In the end of 1999, the Omega received a facelift and a 2.2 L 16-valve engine was added to the range as an eventual replacement for the 2.0 L which was discontinued within a year.
+In late 1999, the Omega received a facelift and a 2.2 L 16-valve engine was added to the range as an eventual replacement for the 2.0 L which was discontinued within a year.

 The following year, a 3.2 L V6 engine replaced the 3.0 L V6 unit, and a 2.6 L V6 engine replaced the 2.5 L V6 unit.
-Year 2001 brought also brand new diesel 2.5 DTI engine from BMW, with a "common rail" fuel system.
+2001 brought also brand new diesel 2.5 DTI engine from BMW, with a "common rail" fuel system.

-Engines

 Omega V8 (prototypes)

 In an effort to better compete with the BMW 5 Series and the Mercedes-Benz E-Class, Opel decided to install a V8 engine into what was at the time their flagship model, the Opel Omega.
 Prototypes of sedan and station wagon versions were built (equipped with multimedia systems, and named V8.com).